What land qualifies for farm-use assessment?

 Click to Download the following:

-New Farm Application Letter
+First Time Filing for Farm Application Letter